Preventive Care for Pets

 The same principle of health applies to pets just as it does to humans: an ounce of prevention is worth a pound of cure.
 A pattern of clear and consistent client-doctor communication, combined with regular physical examinations, blood work, and dental care, are the best means to ensure that every health issue with your pet that can be prevented, is prevented.

 We recommend routine Physical Examinations for your pet, both on his or her first appointment and annually thereafter.
 When these checkups catch problems and diseases early, many of them can be prevented, and they are, in general, better handled the earlier they are detected.
 At these checkups, it is important that you share as much information which you think may pertain to your pet’s health as you can, as any behavior or condition you have noticed may alert us of potential problems.

 Many puppies and kittens are born with intestinal Parasites, such as roundworms and hookworms.
 Others acquire these or other parasites shortly after birth, while still others are exposed to parasites as they grow and age.
 Furthermore, a puppy or kitten who has been dewormed by a breeder may nevertheless not be completely cleared of their infestation, or may have acquired a new one.
 Screening for parasites, therefore, is an important part of your pet’s preventative care.
-We recommend that fecal examination is performed annually.
+We recommend that a fecal examination is performed annually.
 Additionally, some cases of unexplained weight loss or diarrhea are signs that your pet should be dewormed, even if the fecal examinations yield no results.
 The nature of diarrhea and/or of your pet’s history could suggest a specific type of parasite.
 In this case, they may be used to choose the therapy the patient needs.